Celebrating America's 250th, Sale LIVE! Till July 10th.

 Stainless Steel and Aluminum

 Stainless steel is where the B4 JPT MOPA genuinely delivers over standard fiber lasers.
-MOPA pulse width control enables:
+MOPA pulse width control enables black/dark grey marking, white marking on stainless, and full color annealing (blue, green, gold, orange, and other tones achieved by adjusting pulse width and frequency to control oxidation depth).

 Deep Engraving and 3D Embossing